WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/Bootstrap/index.md

    <div float="right" class="img"><img src="./resources/boot12.png" /></div>

 <div class="fragment">
- Question time: Whats the difference between the text in each container, and the test not encapsulated in a container?
+ Question time: Whats the difference between the text in each container, and the text not encapsulated in a container?
 </div>

 ## Test It!!